limbernie/limbernie.github.io/_posts/2018-07-31-google-ctf-beginners-quest-part-2.md

 Awesome.
 The offset controls the return address, which in turn allows us to return to `debug_shell` at `0x41414227` to execute `/bin/sh`.
 Sounds like a plan.

-For the exploit to work, we have to supply printable ASCII characters onto the limited shell—the return address `0x41414227` is `'BAA` in little-endian ASCII.
+For the exploit to work, we've to supply printable ASCII characters onto the limited shell—the return address `0x41414227` is `'BAA` in little-endian ASCII.

 ![shell](/assets/images/posts/google-ctf-beginners-quest-part-2/09550697.png)